wisemuffin/nsw-doe-data-stack-in-a-box/README.md

   - dagster teams integration

+### Help Wanted

+- Slack LLM Chat Bot.
+As part of PR🚧 i have setup a LLM with open AI and an index that gets generated from the latest source documents on a schedule in Dagster.
+Currently the only way to message the chatbot is via a Dagster Sension 🚧.
+It would be really cool to get this chat bot integrated with our slack account.

+References:
+- [Slack Python Bolt](https://api.slack.com/tools/bolt-python) - shows how to setup Slack apps

 ### 🧱 Blocked
 - 🧱 migrate to new cese data hub - links still going to https://data.cese.nsw.gov.au